MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ### View job status in the Management Portal

-The Automation Dashboard shows a summary of all of the runbooks in the Service Management Automation environment.
+The Automation Dashboard shows a summary of all of the runbooks in the SMA environment.
 The summary graph shows the number of total jobs for all runbooks that entered each status over a given number of days or hours.
 You can select the time range on the top right corner of the graph.
 The time axis of the chart will change according to the type of time range that you select.
 You can choose whether to display the line for a particular status by clicking on it at the top of screen.

 You can use the following steps to display the Automation Dashboard.